-SECTION 1.
+SECTION 26-1.
 PURPOSE AND INTENT.

-This local law provides for the administration and enforcement of the New York State Uniform Fire Prevention and Building Code (the Uniform Code) and the State Energy Conservation Construction Code (the Energy Code) in the Village of Port Dickinson (the Village).
-This local law is adopted pursuant to section 10 of the Municipal Home Rule Law.
-Except as otherwise provided in the Uniform Code, other state law, or other section of this local law, all buildings, structures, and premises, regardless of use or occupancy, are subject to the provisions this local law.
+This chapter provides for the administration and enforcement of the New York State Uniform Fire Prevention and Building Code (the Uniform Code) and the State Energy Conservation Construction Code (the Energy Code) in the Village of Port Dickinson ("Village").
+This chapter is adopted pursuant to Section 10 of the Municipal Home Rule Law.
+Except as otherwise provided in the Uniform Code, the Energy Code, or other state law, all buildings, structures, and premises, regardless of use or occupancy, are subject to the provisions this chapter.

-SECTION 2.
+SECTION 26-2.
 DEFINITIONS.

-In this local law:
+In this chapter: